akashpal13/Employee_payroll_System/README.md

 # Table of Contents #
 ## Introduction ##
+The Employee Payroll System is designed to manage employee information and calculate salaries based on employment type.
+The system includes two types of employees: Full-Time Employees and Part-Time Employees.
 ## Project Structure ##
 ## How to Use ##
 ## Code Snippets ##